Special Coverage

 "The stage is set.
 The stakes are high," Spear said.
 (John Sommers II/Transport Topics)

 He also highlighted attention at the federal level to enhance parking capacity for the nation’s truck drivers.
 A fiscal 2025 House bill would dedicate $200 million for truck parking programs.
-The legislation awaits consideration.
+The legislation is likely to gain consideration when Congress resumes its legislative agenda the week following the presidential election.

 RoadSigns